 Rethinking LGBTQIA Students and Collegiate Contexts situates and problematizes identity interaction, campus life, student experiences, and the effectiveness of services, programs, and policies affecting LGBTQIA college students at both two- and four-year institutions.
-This contributed volume draws from intersectional and critical perspectives to explore the complex ways in which LGBTQIA identities are shaped, discussed, and researched in higher education spaces.
-Chapters provide student affairs and higher education scholars with theory and practice perspectives on sociopolitical and historical contexts, student learning and development, support services, and an exploration of how higher education reflects society’s pervasive stereotypes and lack of awareness of LGBTQIA students’ identity development and needs.
+This volume draws from intersectional and critical perspectives to explore the complex ways in which LGBTQIA identities are shaped, discussed, and researched in higher education spaces.
+Chapters provide student affairs and higher education scholars with theory and practice perspectives on sociopolitical and historical contexts, student learning and development, support services, and explore how higher education reflects society’s pervasive stereotypes and lack of awareness of LGBTQIA students’ identity development and needs.

 Part I: Rethinking LGBTQIA Identity

 1. Multiplicity of LGBTQ+ Identities, Intersections, and Challenges

 2. How Intersex Identities Shape Sex and Gender: What’s at Stake in Postsecondary Education?